ljk233/Cookbook/Cards/0030_chi2_goodness_of_fit.md

 from scipy import stats as st
 ```

-The month of death of 82 descendents of Queen Victoria who died of natural causes has been collected.
+The month of death of 82 descendents of Queen Victoria who died of natural causes were collected.

 We will test the null hypothesis that a discrete uniform distribution is an adequate model for the data.